anynines/a9s-kubernetes-training/website/docs/docker/50-publishing.md

     docker login

-There is no need to specify DockerHub as it is docker's default registry.
+There is no need to specify Docker Hub as it is docker's default registry.
 All you have to do is to provide your username and password.

 ## Publishing a Container Image